Alexander Miasnikian: Early life and career

+Leadership in Armenia

-In March 1921, following the February Uprising where forces of the Armenian Revolutionary Federation briefly overthrew Soviet authority in Armenia, the Bolshevik leadership in Moscow decided to appoint Miasnikian head of the newly installed government of the Armenian Soviet Socialist Republic.
+In March 1921, following the February Uprising where forces of the Armenian Revolutionary Federation briefly overthrew Soviet authority in Armenia, Lenin decided to appoint Miasnikian head of the newly installed government of the Armenian Soviet Socialist Republic.
 On his way to Armenia, he delivered Lenin's letter "To the Comrade Communists of Azerbaijan, Georgia, Armenia, Dagestan, and the Mountainous Republic" to the Caucasian Bolshevik leadership in Tiflis, which called on them to exercise moderation and slow down their transition to socialism.

-After arriving in Soviet Armenia in May 1921 and taking leadership of the government, Miasnikian was faced with two urgent issues: the anti-Bolshevik rebellion in the southern region of Zangezur and the question of Mountainous Karabakh, an Armenian-populated region disputed between Soviet Armenia and Soviet Azerbaijan.
-Miasnikian engaged in negotiations with the rebels in Zangezur, offering a number of concessions in return for accepting Soviet authority in Armenia, but on June 3, 1921 the Kavbiuro (the Bolshevik Party's decision-making body in the Caucasus) resolved to suppress the rebellion.
-The rebels were defeated and fled into Persia in July.
+In May 1921, Miasnikian arrived in Yerevan to assume the leadership of the government.
+He was faced with two urgent issues: the anti-Bolshevik rebellion in the southern region of Zangezur and the question of Mountainous Karabakh, an Armenian-populated region disputed between Soviet Armenia and Soviet Azerbaijan.
+Miasnikian engaged in negotiations with the rebels in Zangezur, offering a number of concessions in return for accepting Soviet authority in Armenia, but on June 3, 1921, the Kavbiuro resolved to suppress the rebellion.
+The rebels were defeated and fled across the Araks River into Iran on July 15.

 The resolution adopted at the Kavbiuro meeting on June 3 (at which Miasnikian was present) included a point which stated that Mountainous Karabakh should be declared a part of Armenia.
-On June 12, Miasnikian signed a decree adopted by the Soviet Armenian government which stated that the Revkoms of Armenia and Azerbaijan had agreed that Mountainous Karabakh was now an inalienable part of Armenia.
-However, there was disagreement from the Azerbaijani side, which insisted on leaving the final resolution of the status of Karabakh for future Kavbiuro meetings.
-At a Kavbiuro meeting on July 4, 1921, Miasnikian and a majority of members voted to conduct a referendum in the Armenian-populated mountainous part of Karabakh and make it part of Armenia.
-Just the next day, Kavbiuro decided to revise the decision and adopt a new one whereby Mountainous Karabakh would become an autonomous region within the Azerbaijani SSR.
-The Central Committee of the Armenian Communist Party unsuccessfully protested the decision.
-Six months later, Miasnikian told the First Congress of the Armenian Communist Party that Azerbaijan had threatened to cut off Armenia's supply of kerosene if they demanded Karabakh.
+On June 12, Miasnikian signed a decree adopted by the Soviet Armenian government which stated that the Revkoms of Armenia and Azerbaijan had agreed that Mountainous Karabakh was now an "inalienable part of Armenia."
+However, there was disagreement from the Azerbaijani side, which insisted on delaying the final resolution of the status of Karabakh.

+At the Kavbiuro meeting of July 4, 1921, Miasnikian and a majority of members voted to conduct a referendum in majority-Armenian Mountainous Karabakh and make it part of Armenia.
+However, the next day, the Kavbiuro revised its decision and adopted a new one whereby Mountainous Karabakh would become an autonomous region within the Azerbaijan SSR.
+The Armenian Central Committee unsuccessfully protested the decision.
+Six months later, Miasnikian told the First Congress of the Armenian Communist Party that Azerbaijan had "threatened to halt kerosene supplies to Armenia if Yerevan did not relinquish its claims to Mountainous Karabakh."

-Miasnikian was instrumental in the formation of state institutions and economy of the republic.
-Miasnikian also initiated active work towards eradicating the illiteracy and developing local manufacturing in Armenia.
+As leader of Soviet Armenia, Miasnikian was instrumental in the formation of state institutions and the economy of the republic.
+He initiated active work towards eradicating illiteracy and developing local manufacturing in Armenia.
 He was succeeded as head of government of Soviet Armenia by Sargis Lukashin in January 1922.
 After the formation of the Transcaucasian SFSR in March 1922, Miasnikian held a number of leading positions in the federation's government, working from Tiflis.